Male vs. Female Brain: The Real Story

 We forget this part all too often.

 Imagine what would happen if little boys were taught to nurture.
-If little girls were told their anger was a compass.
+If little girls were told their anger was a compass and to just rage whenever something inconvenient happened.
 Imagine if no child was told their worth came from silence or bravado.

 What About Trans and Nonbinary Brains?

-There is emerging evidence that the brains of transgender individuals may resemble the gender they identify with more closely than the sex they were assigned at birth, especially in areas related to body perception and social processing.
+First let me say that this hasn’t been studied very much, so I can’t say for certain anything.
+There is some emerging evidence that the brains of transgender individuals may resemble the gender they identify with more closely than the sex they were assigned at birth, especially in areas related to body perception and social processing.

 And brains that once felt fragmented often show remarkable healing when alignment occurs.